CxELabs/M365HOL/instructions2.md

 Microsoft 365 E5 Tenant credentials will be provided during the event.
 If you want to run through this lab after the event, you may use a tenant created through https://demos.microsoft.com or your own Microsoft 365 Tenant.

-*:memo: Not all exercises can be completed within 60 minutes but time estimates are provided to aid in exercise selection.

 ---